MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

 ![Screenshot of Let's get started dialog box with error message.](media/known-issues-trial-email.jpg "Screenshot of Let's get started dialog box with error message")

-In this case, your Azure Active Directory admin will need to use the following procedure to obtain and assign a viral license so a user can sign up for the free trial.
+In this case, an Azure Active Directory admin will need to use the following procedure to obtain and assign a viral license so a user can sign up for the free trial.

 1. The System Admin or Global Admin will need to acquire a Dynamics 365 Connected Spaces viral license for their company by going to the following page: https://signup.microsoft.com/create-account/signup?isAdminSignup=true&products=50374fc8-8587-4df7-b8bf-e1a3699c11ae&ali=1